 Prevention of Forced Labour and Mistreatment of Workers

 The third standard states that GLAA licence holders must not harm workers either physically or mentally.
 This includes threats, abuse of vulnerabilities, deception about the nature of the work, pay, or living conditions, as well as physical and sexual violence.
 There should also be no restriction of a worker’s movement, debt bondage, or withholding a worker’s ID documents from them.
-The worker should be free to leave, to seek other employment, and should not be forced to work against their will.
-Wages should also not be withheld.
+The worker should be free to leave, seek other employment, and the employer should not force them to work against their will.
+Employers must also never withhold wages.

 The fourth standard pertains to accommodation.
 If a licence holder provides accommodation, it must be safe for occupants.
 All accommodation should be in a good state of repair and must contain adequate kitchen and bathroom facilities.
 It must not be overcrowded, and any Category 1 hazards should be assessed under the Housing Health and Safety Rating System and promptly solved.
-The accommodation should be properly licensed or registered.
+Any accommodation must have proper licensing and registration.
 Also, any travel to and from accommodation must be paid for by the licence holder.

 The GLAA also assesses general working conditions.
 Some of these conditions include making sure workers can take their legally entitled rest periods and breaks.
-They should not be forced to work over 48 hours per week on average unless mutually agreed in writing.
-Workers must not be prevented from becoming a member of a trade union and shouldn’t be penalised for being a trade union member.
+Companies must not force workers to work more than 48 hours per week on average unless the worker mutually agrees to this in writing.
+Additionally, companies must not prevent workers from becoming a member of a trade union.
+If they are a member of a trade union, the employer must not penalise them for this.
 Any information about workers, including personal data such as trade union membership, should be treated with confidentiality under the Data Protection Act.
 Licence holders should also not unlawfully discriminate against any workers or candidates, and equal opportunities should be monitored.

 Health and Safety

 The sixth standard focuses on health and safety in the workplace.
 While all workplaces will have different health and safety requirements, day-to-day health and safety should always be managed by a responsible person, or persons, with suitable risk assessments and controls.
-Proper training should be given to safeguard workers from any accidents, and appropriate PPE provided.
-First aid should also be provided, and a record of accident reporting should be kept.
+Companies should provide workers with proper training to keep them safe from the risk of any accidents, and should provide appropriate PPE.
+Companies should also supply first aid and keep a record of accident reporting.

 Recruiting Workers and Contractual Arrangements